 founded march 6th, 2017

 Craig Baute discovered the benefits of coworking back in 2010 while he was a remote worker in the great state of Michigan.
 He started as a customer and quickly started his own space in 2011.
-He’s a big believer in neighborhood coworking spaces that create a community and works hard to help other coworking entrepreneurs build their own spaces.
+He’s a big believer in smaller neighborhood coworking spaces that create a community and works hard to help other coworking entrepreneurs build their own spaces through DenSwap.
+Craig was the founder of Creative Density in Denver, CO and is still the owner.

 For Levi, community-building always comes back to joy and happiness.
 He believes that across family, friends, the workplace, and shared community spaces, people should be able to experience the happiness of being comfortable in their own skin.
 Individuals should be accepted, welcomed, and celebrated for who they are and ALL they are, valued for what they can give and receive, included regardless of what they believe, and safe no matter how they move through the world.